samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ## The Application Route

 We are going to need an all encompassing route.
-It won't do much except be the route that is the head parent.
+It will not do much except be the route that is the head parent.
 It is there to usually handle routing for the entire application but because we have declared routing elsewhere, this will not have that logic.
-Although we do need to keep it.
-So ensure you have built your application route.
+However, we do need to keep it so ensure you have built your application route.

 ```bash
 ember generate route application